Guided historical WWI walks with Collett's Mountain Holidays

 join local Historian, Isabelle Johnson, in some of the Dolomites’ most spectacular scenery

-Each Wednesday throughout July and August, you can join a fascinating and spectacular war walk with Isabelle Johnson, a local war historian.
+Throughout July and August, it is possible as a group to book a fascinating private war walk with Isabelle Johnson, a local war historian.
 The walk starts near the Tre Sassi Fort, explores trenches around the foot of Sass de Stria, ventures into the Goiginger War Tunnel before summiting at a point with arguably the best 360° panorama in the area before returning to the fort, where you can tour the museum if you wish.

 The Walk: An approximately 4 -5 hour circular walk involving a sharp ascent of about 200 metres on a narrow panoramic path to some interesting Austrian First World War trenches, fortifications and shelters in a spectacular position.
 The descent is in the little known Goiginger tunnel with its artillery positions and look out posts.
 The descent ends with a ten minute section on a narrow unmarked scree path.